Document

 Classification of Inherited Capital Asset

-In case an asset is acquired by gift, will, succession or inheritance, the period for which the asset was held by the previous owner is also included when determining whether it’s a short term or a long-term capital asset.
-In the case of bonus shares or rights shares, the period of holding is counted from the date of allotment of bonus shares or rights shares respectively.
+In case an asset is acquired by gift, will, succession or inheritance, the period for which the asset was held by the previous owner is also included in determining whether it’s a short term or a long-term capital asset.
+In the case of bonus shares or rights shares, the period of holding starts from the date of allotment of bonus shares or rights shares respectively.

 Tax TypeConditionApplicable Tax